Skip to main content

 The programme

-• coaching
+• 1-2-1 coaching

-• opportunities to shadow boards
+• opportunities to shadow external boards

 • reflective learning

-• online webinars
+• bi-monthly webinars

-• an online community across a year-long programme.
+• an online community across a year-long programme

 Participants are required to commit to a total of three full days of scheduled activity and to commit to an additional four days in total over the course of the year to engage fully in the suite of activities and the community.